One Eight Seven: Plot

-César amps up the conflict between Garfield and the K.O.S. by killing Jack, Ellen's dog.
-Later after spraying cartoon graffiti depicting a dead dog, César is shot with a syringe filled with morphine attached to the end of an arrow.
-He passes out and wakes up to find one of his fingers removed.
-Upon finding the finger, César finds the letters "R U DUN" ("are you done?") tattooed as a warning.

-Later Garfield witnesses Rita Martínez, a student he is tutoring, facing abuse from the K.O.S.
-Rita drops out of school to escape the abuse.
-Garfield is eventually fired after administrators find out that he had Rita over to his house for a tutoring session.
+César escalates the conflict with Trevor by killing Ellen's dog.
+After spraying graffiti depicting the dead dog, César is shot with a syringe filled with morphine attached to the end of an arrow.
+He wakes up to find his right trigger finger removed.
+The hospital receives a letter with the finger, which has "R U DUN" ("are you done?") tattooed upon it.
+Later, Rita Martínez, a student Trevor is tutoring, drops out of school to escape her abuse by the K.O.S.
+Trevor himself is fired after administrators find out he had invited Rita to his house for a tutoring session, citing the unsavory implications.

-Benny's dead body is discovered in the Los Angeles River.
-César and the K.O.S. believe Garfield to be responsible for the killing.
-César and the K.O.S., inspired by the film The Deer Hunter trap Garfield at his home and get him to confess to killing Benny and cutting off César's finger.
-They force Garfield into a contest of Russian roulette with César.
-César, in a machismo mode, loads the revolver with two bullets.
-After each round, Garfield talks about the lost-cause lifestyle César has led.
-Garfield, on the penultimate round, takes his turn and survives.
-Instead of handing the weapon to César, Garfield takes the next turn, and the weapon goes off; killing Garfield instantly.
-Driven by his sense of honor and enraged over the failure of his revenge, César insists on taking his rightful turn against the protests of his horrified friends and ends up killing himself.
+When Benny's body is discovered in the Los Angeles River, César and the K.O.S. suspect Trevor in the killing.
+The gang corner Trevor at his home and make him confess to killing Benny and cutting off César's finger.
+Taking their cue from the film The Deer Hunter, they force Trevor into a contest of Russian roulette with César.
+After each round, Trevor talks about the lost-cause lifestyle César has led.
+On the penultimate round, Trevor takes his turn and survives.
+Instead of handing the weapon to César, Trevor takes the next turn and kills himself.
+Driven by his sense of honor and enraged over his failed revenge, César insists on taking his rightful turn against the protests of his horrified friends, killing himself also with the remaining bullet.

-On graduation day, Rita is shown to have completed her studies and successfully graduated along with the now former K.O.S. member Stevie, who is filled with remorse and feels disillusioned with the gang life.
-Rita offers a tribute to Garfield by reading an essay about him.
+On graduation day, Rita is shown to have completed her studies along with the now former K.O.S. member Stevie, who is filled with remorse over his prior involvement in gang life.
+Rita offers a tribute to Trevor by reading an essay about him.
 The essay incorporates the theme of the pyrrhic victory.
-A heartbroken Ellen leaves the school.
+Paco, the only other surviving member of the K.O.S, drops out of school yet stays behind long enough to watch the graduation before disappearing into the city.
+A heartbroken Ellen resigns.